xav-b/taskbook/build.md

 - [x] Blocked stage with visual cue (also dimmed, but different icon, and not affected by clear) (use `tbblock` alias)
 - [x] Brag about tasks (use `tb c x y z +brag`)

+- [x] Implementing habits
+  - [x] `tb task --repeat "everyday"` (check that scheduling nodejs that uses many human cron inputs)
+  - [x] Habits: just tag them, or `everyday` automatically gets the `habit` tag
+  - [x] Have a way to detect first run of the day
+  - [x] Go through all the tasks having a `repeat`, and create those of today that are not there already (+ have something fun about it, like a quote or whatever)
+  - [x] Experiment with a daily "day planning" task

+- [x] `created task ##` could also show the description
 - [x] FEAT Add `--notebook` to `tb note`
 - [x] FEAT `tb begin --timer` will countdown the estimate with regular nudges
 - [x] FEAT Have a recurrent icon hint